The Competition for Partners in Matching Markets: Introduction

 \paragraph{Organization of the paper.} In Section~\ref{sec:model}, we introduce our model of partially connected random matching markets.
 In Section~\ref{sec:result}, we state our main theorems (Theorem \ref{thm:main-result} and \ref{thm:main-result-dense}) and discuss them.
 An overview of our proof of our characterization of moderately connected markets (Theorem~\ref{thm:main-result}) is provided in Section~\ref{sec:proof-sketch}.
+In Section~\ref{sec:design-implications}, we obtain market design insights based on our main results.
 In Section~\ref{sec:numeric}, we provide the simulation results that confirm and sharpen our theoretical predictions.
+In Section~\ref{sec:NYC-HS-counterfactuals} we use real-world data to test our prescriptive and design insights.
 Formal proofs are relegated to the appendix.